 In practice, most bars calculate a fixed amount of €0.05-0.10 per cocktail for bar equipment.
 That covers all tools, replacements and unexpected costs.
 Simple and safe.

-In an app like KitchenNmbrs you can add this as a standard ingredient to all your cocktail recipes.
+In a food cost calculator like KitchenNmbrs you can add this as a standard ingredient to all your cocktail recipes.
 Then you don't have to recalculate every time.

 How do you calculate bar equipment costs? (step by step)